Updated on May 5, 2023

 Students in this course will study the theory of a computerized system consisting of multiple interacting autonomous agents.
 Multi-agent systems can solve problems that are difficult or impossible for an individual agent to solve.
 Topics will include multi-agent interactions, normal form games, extensive form games, voting models, coalitional game theory, auctions, bargaining, predicting human-decision making.
 This is a TEAMWORK (T) course.

-Instructor: Dr. Mahdi Nasrullah Al-Ameen (Regularly offered in Spring semesters)
+Instructor: Dr. Mahdi Nasrullah Al-Ameen (Regularly offered in Fall semesters)

 This course is designed to educate students about the significance, and process of including end-users in the technology design loop.
 The students will learn about the principles of human-computer interaction along with the methods of conducting human-subject studies to identify user needs and experiences with technology use.
 They will also learn about the outcome of recent research in these areas.